 - The Blue Business® Plus Credit Card from American Express: 0 percent intro APR for 12 months from date of account opening on purchases (13.24 percent to 19.24 percent variable APR after).
 Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.
 You’ll also earn 2X Membership Rewards points on the first $50,000 you spend per year (then 1X points ) and an unlimited 2X points on prepaid rental cars booked through AmexTravel.com.

-- U.S. Bank Business Cash Rewards World Elite™ Mastercard®: 0 percent intro APR for 12 billing cycles on purchases and balance transfers (13.99 percent to 22.99 percent variable APR after).
+- (No longer available) U.S. Bank Business Cash Rewards World Elite™ Mastercard®: 0 percent intro APR for 12 billing cycles on purchases and balance transfers (13.99 percent to 22.99 percent variable APR after).
 It comes with a welcome offer of $500 in cash back when you spend $3,000 in the first 90 days of opening your account, and you will earn 3 percent cash back on eligible purchases at gas stations, office supply stores and cell phone/service providers.
 Plus you’ll earn 1% cash back on all other eligible purchases.
 It also offers a 25 percent annual cash back bonus based on your prior year’s cash rewards (up to $250).

 Make sure to review other business credit card options before deciding on the right one for you.
 Not only should it match your credit rating, but you will want it to have the right types of rewards for your needs.
 To qualify, good to excellent personal credit is usually necessary.